Ooh I love this time of year when things start growing.

 I made the sides from 6" x 1" rough cut timber & the corner posts from 2" x 2" rough cut timber cut into 12" lengths.
 Treated with wood preserver (2 coats) for a long life.
 'Rough Cut' timber is best because wood preserver soaks in better than 'planed' timber.

-ds I plan to dig out the soil to 5" deep and line with mulch fabric & fill with woodchips to make a path system.
+In between the beds I plan to dig out the soil to 5" deep and line with mulch fabric & fill with woodchips to make a path system.
 This will keep the weeds at bay.

 Strawberries planted through 2 layers of weed suppressing fabric.